Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 Right now.

-And if it feels too hard to find that next better-feeling thought on your own—HOLD is here for that.
-We offer listening appointments with a trained, compassionate professional.
+We offer confidential listening appointments with a trained, compassionate professional.
 No advice.
 No judgment.
-Just space to exhale and reconnect with you.
+Just space to exhale and reconnect with yourself.

 Sometimes, feeling heard is the first step back to joy.